 - Unlock is an independent charity for people with convictions dealing with the effects of having a criminal record.

-Conducting a skill-based interview
+Conducting a Competency-Based Interview

-If an employer determines that it is necessary to conduct a criminal record check on a candidate, it is crucial to establish the level of check that the role is eligible for.
+If an employer determines it is necessary to conduct a criminal record check on a candidate, it is crucial to establish the level of check that the role is eligible for.
 Employers should note that it is a criminal offence to carry out a standard or enhanced DBS check on a candidate if the job role is not eligible.
 Jobs like working with children or vulnerable adults require a DBS check.

 On the other hand, employers need to set up an individualised assessment practice if their workplace does not require a DBS application.
 Here are some factors that employers need to consider when assessing candidates’ charges: